Lukazovic/chat-nodejs-app/README.md

 A real time chat application built with NodeJS and Socket.io.

-You can acess the chat in (https://node-realtime-chat-app.herokuapp.com/)[https://node-realtime-chat-app.herokuapp.com/]
+You can acess the chat in: [Node Real Time Chat Application](https://node-realtime-chat-app.herokuapp.com/)

 ### Built With